 Background on Tenayuca

-Emma Tenayuca was born in born in San Antonio, Texas in 1916.
+Emma Tenayuca was born in San Antonio, Texas in 1916.
 Through her work as an educator, speaker, and labor organizer, she became known as “La Pasionaria.”
 From 1934-48, she supported almost every strike in the city, writing leaflets, visiting homes of strikers, and joining them on picket lines.
 Her first knowledge of the plight of workers came from visits to the “Plaza del Zacate” where socialists and anarchists came to speak.

 Contact with fired workers led her to join the Communist Party in 1937 and the Workers Alliance (WA) in 1936, an organization of the unemployed founded by Socialists and Communists, 90 percent of whom were pecan shellers and agricultural workers.
 The WA held demonstrations for jobs, not relief, and demanded that Mexican workers had the right to strike without fear of deportation, and to a minimum wage and hour law.